c0rp3n/cento/docs/magic_corner_stitching.md

 not indicate which areas of the chip are empty; empty areas must be reconstructed by scanning the bins.
-The need to constantly scan the bins to recreate information makes bin structures clumsy at best, and inefficient at worst, espcially for operations such as compaction and streching.
+The need to constantly scan the bins to recreate information makes bin structures clumsy at best, and inefficient at worst, especially for operations such as compaction and stretching.

 A third class of data structures is based on neighbour pointers.
 In this technique, each rectangle contains pointers to rectangles that are adjacent to